-Karsner & Meehan, P.C. receives an attorney’s fee only when the claimant is successful in his or her application.
 This is called a “contingent fee”.
-No attorney’s fee is paid if the application is unsuccessful.
-Generally the attorney’s fee is based upon the arrearage or past due benefits.
+No fee is paid if the application is unsuccessful.
+Generally the representative’s fee is based upon the arrearage or past due benefits.
 The fee is 25% of these benefits up to a maximum of $6,000.00.
 Usually the fee is paid directly by the Social Security Administration from the arrearage of benefits.

-In the event that an individual’s application has been denied twice, then the matter is heard by an Administrative Judge at a social security disability hearing.
-These hearings are informal although representation by an attorney is highly recommended.
+In the event that an individual’s application has been denied twice, then the matter is heard by an Administrative Law Judge at a Social Security Disability hearing.
+These hearings are informal although representation is highly recommended.

 Social Security does allow a one time trial to return to work.
 Generally an individual has the right to return to work for up to nine months while still receiving a monthly check.
 At the end of the nine month period then the individual must stop working or relinquish the check.

 In addition, Social Security Disability recipients can work on an ongoing unlimited basis as long as their monthly earnings are limited.